 The bottom line is that your website is an important business asset.
 It can (and should be) a hardworking ambassador for your company generating goodwill, positive first impressions, leads, appointments, sales, etc. But, it can only be that for you if it’s updated to meet your customers’ standards.

-Here’s more website design resources you could find helpful:
+Here are more website design resources you could find helpful: